-If there are generally negative or positive reviews but one on the opposite end of the spectrum, treat it with suspicion.
+If there are generally negative or positive reviews and one on the opposite end of the spectrum, read it warily.
 Maybe the person is having a really good or bad day, but regardless, it's best to ignore such outliers.

 Product names are too specific.

-Product names can be a tip-off in two circumstances.
-The reviewer may use the full-blown product name, complete with model number, throughout the review; most people just reference the product type or shorten the name.
+How product names can be a tip-off.
+The reviewer may use the full-blown product name, complete with model number, throughout the review, while most people just reference the product type or shorten the name.
 Alternatively, the reviewer might leave a negative review but mention a competitor's product by name and brand.